-The height of contemporary art in Central and Eastern Europe was marked post-World War II.
-The victorious triumph of Soviet Union over Nazi Germany prompted it to annex the Central Europe countries Soviet leader, Joseph Stalin instilled the socialist utopia based on loyalty to party, national patriotism and “Homo Sovieticus”-or ideal Soviet man- on youth culture.
-This was in stark contrast with the harsh reality of the time- youth deprivation and abject poverty, creating a dystopian picture of former Soviet satellite states.
-Censorship, propaganda, spontaneous protest and oppression became norms, a key inspiration for many Central and European Contemporary artists.
+The victorious triumph of the Soviet Union over Nazi Germany prompted the annexing the Eastern European countries.
+Soviet leader Joseph Stalin instilled the ‘socialist utopia’ based on loyalty to the state, national patriotism, and ‘homo sovieticus’-or ideal Soviet man- on youth.
+However, Stalin’s ideas were in stark contrast with the harsh reality at the time of abject poverty, deprivation, oppression, and creating a dystopian picture of former Soviet satellite states.
+Censorship, propaganda, instrumentalizing art for a political agenda and spontaneous protest became the norm until the Berlin wall.